globalbioticinteractions/template-dataset/README.md

 This repository provides an example on how to make your interaction data available through Global Biotic Interactions (GloBI, http://globalbioticinteractions.org).

 If you have comments or questions please [open an issue](https://github.com/globalbioticinteractions/globalbioticinteractions/issues/new).
+Thank you!

 ## Share Your Interaction Data
 If you want to make your own data discoverable through GloBI: